 - Are you dealing directly with the consultant or an assistant?

 Successful consultants are able to educate executives on strategies and tactics for decision-making and communicating when the company is in the midst of a disaster.
-In a chaotic situation, strong leadership will inspire each member of the team to step up and fulfill their assigned roles and in the recovery plan and play a pivotal role in re-motivating the organization once the crisis has passed.
+In a chaotic situation, strong leadership will inspire each member of the team to step up and fulfill their assigned roles.
+It also plays a pivotal role in re-motivating the organization once the crisis has passed.

-- Where is the certification from?
+- Where was the certification completed?

 - How reputable is the company that provided the certification?

 - How recent is the certification?
-Has it been maintained?

-- “Results”: The tricky thing about continuity planning is that, unlike other types of business investments, it’s not always measured in ROI.
-However, when put to the test, good planning can save businesses a lot of money—and can literally save the business itself.
+Unlike other types of business investments, business continuity isn’t always measured in ROI.
+However, when put to the test, good planning can save businesses a lot of money.
+In the most severe cases, it can literally save the business itself.

 - Cost savings